 Degree: BS in Information Technology – Gaming Design

 11. Savannah College of Art and Design

 The Savannah College of Art and Design (SCAD) BS in Digital Media or BFA in Interactive Design & Game Development can be completed entirely online.
 Each game development degree requires the completion of 180 credit units.
-Coursework prepares graduates for rewarding careers as an interactive designer, a textural artist, Mobile game designer, and Environment artist, among others.
-The Savannah College of Art and Design’s elearning platform is available every day, all day — with technical support always available.
+Coursework prepares graduates for rewarding careers as an interactive designer, a textural artist, Mobile game designer, and an Environment artist, among others.
+The Savannah College of Art and Design’s eLearning platform is available every day, all day — with technical support always available.

 The Savannah College of Art and Design was established in 1978.
 SCAD is a private, accredited institution of higher learning with two locations in Georgia and two others in France and Hong Kong.
 The school’s numerous campuses are home to more than 12,900 students and nearly 2,000 staff and faculty.
 SCAD is organized among eight schools, Communication Arts, Building Arts, Fashion, Design, Fine Arts, Liberal Arts, Foundation Studies, Digital Arts and Entertainment Arts.

 Degree: BA in Digital Media or BFA in Interactive Design and Game Development

 Rasmussen College’s BA in Graphic Design – Animation & Motion Graphics prepares students to integrate technological skills with creativity in the realm of game design and development.
 Graduates enter the gaming industry with an existing portfolio, ready for the certification pursuit.
 Rasmussen College’s game development degree coursework also readies students to sit for an Adobe Certification examination.
 Applicants are not required to submit any standardized testing scores for acceptance to the program.